Mishra123-a/cloud-devops-journey/aws/vpc/day8.md

 - Difficulty designing secure architectures

 A VPC allows customers to build a **private, isolated network inside AWS**, similar to a traditional data center network.

+---

+## What a VPC Actually Is

+A VPC is a **logically isolated virtual network** within AWS.

+It represents:
+- A private IP address space
+- A controlled networking boundary
+- The foundation where AWS resources are deployed

+A VPC itself does **not run applications**.
+It only provides the **networking environment**.

+---